-Then you have to set the required values in the system properties (navigation group System, navigation item System Properties).
+Then you have to set the required values in the system properties (navigation group System, navigation item System Properties, see System Properties).

-The LDAP servers can be defined using the following system properties from the module cmascore-security.
+The LDAP servers can be defined using the following system properties from the module ${\tt cmas-core-security}$ .